param-code/counter-app/README.md

 Contributions are welcome!
 If you would like to make any changes, feel free to fork the repository and submit a pull request.

 1. Fork the repository
+2. Clone the forked repository `git clone https://github.com/yourusername/counter-app.git`
-2. Create a new branch for your feature: `git checkout -b feature-branch`
+3. Create a new branch for your feature: `git checkout -b feature-branch`
-3. Commit your changes: `git commit -m 'Add new feature'`
+4. Commit your changes: `git commit -m 'Add new feature'`
-4. Push to the branch: `git push origin feature-branch`
+5. Push to the branch: `git push origin feature-branch`
-5. Submit a pull request
+6. Submit a pull request

 For more detailed guidelines on contributing, please refer to the [Contributing.md](Contributing.md) file.